Beamter: Becoming a

+Transition from a lower to a more senior career track is possible (so-called Laufbahnaufstieg, "career track enhancement").

 Teachers of primary and II and III class secondary schools have a position unofficially between upper and senior service (to which latter the I class secondary school teachers belong, as they begin their service in the highest pay grade of upper service and can by promotion reach senior service (yet in the case of primary teachers, promotion is practically restricted to the principal).